-Title of Talk: Comparison of FDS Predictions with Gas Velocity Measurements in the Exhaust Duct of a Stationary Source
+Comparison of FDS Predictions with Gas Velocity Measurements in the Exhaust Duct of a Stationary Source Kevin Li

-Abstract of Talk: Carbon dioxide released as a result of the burning of fossil fuels remains a major source of greenhouse gases that are responsible for the greenhouse effect and climate change.
+Carbon dioxide released as a result of the burning of fossil fuels remains a major source of greenhouse gases that are responsible for the greenhouse effect and climate change.
 The mitigation of these emissions is dependent on proper measurement of the flow at or near the source, but these measurements can often be uncertain.
 The NIST Large Fire Laboratory runs such test through an exhaust duct, and these experiments can be simulated using computational fluid dynamics programs.
 NIST has developed a CFD software called Fire Dynamics Simulator (FDS).
 By validating the use of FDS as a measuring tool, NIST can not only verify its experimental results with CFD predictions, but also make recommendations about future experiments.
+The experiments run at the NIST lab were simulated within FDS and the results were qualitatively compared.
 The experimental results examined the velocities at two chords on a plane perpendicular to the flow, near the outlet of the duct; once the key components in the experimental duct were simulated in FDS, a similar measurement plane was used with the same two chords to evaluate velocity.
 This talk will elaborate on how the simulated results compare with the results of the previous experiment and make recommendations on future measurements.
 Conclusions will be made about the potential use of FDS as guidance for these measurements.